The following programmes are eligible for these scholarships:

 - You must not be in receipt of financial support or funding towards your study programme in the UK from any other source.

-- Meet the English language requirement of the University of Strathclyde (or are expected to meet the requirement after a 3-month English Language pre-sessional course).
+- Meet the English language requirement of the University of Strathclyde

 - You are required to show in your application that you are active in the field with work experience or with a proven interest in the programme area you are applying for.

 - You are willing to demonstrate future contribution to capacity-building and socio-economic advancement through the benefits achieved after graduating from UK higher education and returning your home country.
 Note: Students in receipt of British Council Scholarships for Women in STEM will not be eligible to apply to remain in the UK under the Graduate Immigration Route (GIR) visa scheme upon completion of their Master’s degree.

 - You must demonstrate in your application a plan and passion to engage other women and girls in STEM from your home country.